supersoupcan/screeps/README.md

 ## Design Philosophy

+Use grunt-screeps to push git versions to screeps game folder

 Extend every Game Object with our own methods and our own Objects Document use of our own Constructors
 Use Memory and CPU liberally during initial development